 09 of 11

-Locals dressed as Vikings march through the streets of Lerwick in the Shetland Islands on the last Tuesday in January, for the festival known as Up Helly Aa.Continue to 10 of 11 below.
+To mark the end of the Yule season, locals, dressed as Vikings, march through the streets of Lerwick in the Shetland Islands.
+The festival--known as Up Helly Aa--takes place on the last Tuesday in January.Continue to 10 of 11 below.

 10 of 11